Javi-er/pantheon-upstream-d8-composer/README.md

 ## Get the Local Server Running with Lando
-Run: `$ lando start` in your command prompt, in the root of the repository *The above command will compile all the composer dependencies for you on your local*
+Run: `$ lando start` in your command prompt, in the root of the repository *The above command will compile all the composer dependencies for you on your local* *After you start Lando for the first time, make sure to trust the lndo.site Ceritificate Authority.
+Instructions at the bottom.*

 If all is successful, it should spit out a number of urls that look similar to this:
 ```